-The course is worth one full-year credit and is contingent on adequate enrolment.
+The courses are worth one full-year credit and are contingent on adequate enrolment.
+Students are not permitted to register for more than one course at a time.

 Classes will take place Monday to Thursday from approximately 9:00 am to 12:00 pm.
 Field trips will occur during scheduled class time AND outside of class time.
 A detailed schedule will be available at the time of admission.